FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 soon as they have been provisioned.
 That process allows errors to be quickly discovered and addressed.

-An EAP peer may have been provisioned with temporary credentials.
+An EAP peer may have been provisioned with temporary credentials or credentials that expire after some period of time (e.g., an X.509 certificate with notAfter date set).
 It SHOULD therefore attempt to provision new credentials before the current set expires.
 Unfortunately, any re-provisioning process with EAP will involve the device dropping off from the "full" network, in